nsip/nias2/README.md

 * `GET /naplan/reg/results/:txid` : receive the analysis results for the validation request with transmission identifier `:txid`
 * `GET /naplan/reg/results/:txid/:fname` : receive the analysis results for the validation request with transmission identifier `:txid`, as a CSV file to be named `:fname`

+## Database
+* All messages published to storage as outputs of the distributor are stored in ledis under a list (`rpush`) with the key of `nvr:` followed by the transmission ID.
+That means that the key for a transmission will access a list of each consecutive microservice output, for each record in that transmission.

 ## Format
 * Ingest Response: response to `POST /naplan/reg/validate`.
 JSON object: